luoyi-hi/My-test/README.md

 python experiments/train_seed.py -c baselines/FaST/ca_96_672.py -g 0
 ```

-### 1.5 FaST Model Reproduction: Reproducing FaST's experiment results using our trained parameters
+### 1.6 FaST Model Reproduction: Reproducing FaST's experiment results using our trained parameters

-Due to space limitations, we provide only the model parameters for the 96-forecasting-48 case on the SD dataset, which can be used to reproduce the results reported in our paper.
-Execute the following command in the “BasicTS-master” directory:
+Owing to storage constraints, we currently provide only the model parameters trained on the SD dataset, which are sufficient for reproducing the corresponding results reported in this paper.

+The trained parameters for other datasets will be uploaded to a public cloud drive upon the acceptance of this paper.
+To reproduce the SD results, execute the following command in the “BasicTS-master” directory:

 ``` shell
 python experiments/evaluate.py -cfg  baselines/FaST/sd_96_48.py -ckpt Parameters_FaST/sd/96_48/FaST_best_val_MAE.pt -g 0
 ```

-### 1.6 Baseline Reproduction
+### 1.7 Baseline Reproduction

 Use the following commands to reproduce baseline models: